opensrp/opensrp-client-core/README.md

 ## 2. Data management

 This app provides data management.

-It implements both plain and secure data storage with those implementing secure storage extending `SQLiteOpenHelper`, `Repository` or `BaseRepository`.
+It implements both plain and secure data storage.
+Classes implementing secure storage extend `SQLiteOpenHelper`, `Repository` or `BaseRepository`.

-The rest are plain and use the SQLite helpers provided by Android.
+The rest use the SQLite helpers provided in the Android SDK.

 For this reason, there are multiple implementations for storing the same model(s).